Writing from Life: Autobiography & Fiction

 “The secret to writing, " writes Dorothy Allison, "is that fiction never exceeds the reach of the writer's courage….until I start telling the stories that were hardest for me, writing about exactly the things I was most afraid of and unsure about, I wasn't writing worth a damn."
 In this intensive, one-week workshop for prose writers writing from autobiographical experience, we'll work toward the writing of those life stories--whether in fiction, memoir, or personal essay--that seem the hardest and most necessary to tell.

-Please bring to the first workshop copies of a 4-page story, whether fiction or nonfiction, drawn from autobiographical sources.
-(Number of copies announced two weeks prior to workshop start date).
+Please bring to the first workshop 10 copies of a 4-page story, whether fiction or nonfiction, drawn from autobiographical sources.

 Michael Klein is a five-time Lambda Literary Award finalist and two-time winner in poetry.
 He has also written two autobiographical works, both published by University of Wisconsin Press:Track Conditions, regarding his life on the racetrack with Kentucky Derby winner, Swale, andThe End of Being Known, a book of linked essays on sex and friendship.
 His latest book of prose and poetry is When I Was a Twin and is currently working on a book with the working title: Radical Loneliness and the Imaginary Life.
 He lives in New York and teaches at Hunter College.